Elbow instability in children

 Diagnostic tests may include:

-• Physical exam: Assesses movement, appearance and sensation in your child’s elbow and arm muscles
+• Physical exam - Assesses movement, appearance and sensation in your child’s elbow and arm muscles

-• X-ray: Uses invisible electromagnetic energy beams to take detailed images of the bones of the elbow
+• X-ray - Uses invisible electromagnetic energy beams to take detailed images of the bones of the elbow

-• CT (computed tomography) scan: Uses X-rays to make detailed images of the elbow joint
+• CT (computed tomography) scan - Uses X-rays to make detailed images of the elbow joint

-• MRI (magnetic resonance imaging) scan: Uses magnetic fields and radio waves to take detailed pictures of the elbow joint, checking for tears in the ligaments and tendons
+• MRI (magnetic resonance imaging) scan - Uses magnetic fields and radio waves to take detailed pictures of the elbow joint, checking for tears in the ligaments and tendons

-What are the causes of Elbow Instability?
+What are the causes of elbow instability in children?

 The elbow is made up of bones, ligaments and tendons that work together to stabilize the joint.